evelthon/Blockchain-Developer-Nanodegree-Program/P4/README.md

 # Project4
-The project goal is to build a RESTful API using a Node.js to create a Private Blockchain Notary Service.
+The project goal is to to create a Private Blockchain Notary Service.

 The API service runs on port 8000.
 The default URL uses localhost for connectivity (http://localhost:8000).